Skip to content

 The November birthstone topaz can also be incredibly affordable, depending on the colour and whether the stone is in its natural state.
 Both natural blue and red topaz are rare, so they tend to be a bit pricy and may be hard to find.
 However, dyed blue topaz, clear topaz, and other colours aren’t as challenging to locate.
 This can bring the price down dramatically.

 Multi-gemstone jewelry with topaz or citrine birthstones is frequently available, as well.
-Finding pieces that also include diamonds isn't typically a challenge.
-You may even see jewelry with other kinds of gemstones, such as amethyst and peridot, alongside the November birthstones.
+Finding pieces that also include diamonds isn’t typically a challenge.
+You may even see jewelry with other gemstones, such as amethyst and peridot, alongside the November birthstones.

 Several gemstones can have the yellow colouring traditionally associated with citrine and yellow topaz.
 Smoky and colourless quartz can be treated to create vibrant, sunny hues, such as the bright lemon quartz, making them suitable alternatives.